b-kwizera/alu-higher_level_programming/javascript-warm_up/README.md

 9-add.js: prints the addition of two integers passed as arguments 10-factorial.js: computes and prints the factorial of the integer passed as argument (recursive implementation) 11-second_biggest.js: prints the second biggest integer from the list of arguments passed; prints 0 if none or only one argument
+12-object.js: replaces the value property of an object from 12 to 89